dojo/gfx/README.md

 Licensing
 ---------

-This project is distributed by the Dojo Foundation and licensed under the Dojo dual license BSD/AFLv2 license.
-All contributions require a Dojo Foundation CLA.
+This project is distributed by the Dojo Foundation and licensed under the ["New" BSD License](https://github.com/dojo/dojo/blob/master/LICENSE#L13-L41).
+All contributions require a [Dojo Foundation CLA](http://dojofoundation.org/about/claForm).

 Current Status